 - Freeze overnight.

-- Once frozen, remove frozen basil cubes from tray and store in freezer sage bags in the freezer.
+- Once frozen, remove frozen basil cubes from tray and store in freezer safe bags in the freezer.

 - Use in your favorite recipes.